damianogui/rcaa/about.md

 ---
 Architecture office interested in the essential, the functional, the radical.

-Via Nosadella 34,
+Via Camonia 6,
-40123 Bologna, Italy
+40133 Bologna, Italy